Dc0d1ng/Capstone-projectG/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.
-Landing page - app logo, user signup/login, start button Choose page - app logo, radio selectors with players, difficulty and length Cards page - cards will show up based on radio buttons on previous page, will have a toggle for favourites
+Landing page - app logo, user signup/login, start button Choose page - app logo, radio selectors with players, difficulty and length Cards page - max 5 games, cards will show up based on radio buttons on previous page, will have a toggle for favourites

 ### Mockups